Click here to return to Mooncoin Homepage

 Kilkenny's first all Ireland win in 1904 with 'Drug' Walsh, Eddie and Dick Doyle

 Mooncoin's biggest achievement in hurling is that it has the joint 3rd most county senior titles in Kilkenny (12 in all).
-Only Tullaroan and (very recently) Ballyhale are ahead (19 and 20 respectively).
+Only Tullaroan and (very recently) Ballyhale are ahead (20 each).
 Furthermore, some people argue that Mooncoin have 14 county titles.
 The reason for this is that the 1916 championship was not completed until 1919 because of the political troubles.
 The Kilkenny County Board decided to award the winners of the 1916 championship (i.e. Mooncoin) as winners of both the 1917 and 1918 county championship.
 Mooncoin also have the 2nd most county minor titles (8) and the joint most junior titles (4).

 Mooncoin Roll of honours, Click to enlarge